 Credit card issuers tend to set minimum payment requirements at low levels.
 You will generally owe either a fixed amount of 5.00 or a percentage of the balance, whichever is greater.
 Some cards require you to pay only 1% or 2% of the balance each month, plus any fees and accrued interest.
 Making these small payments on time will let you avoid late fees, but you will not make any real progress on paying down your credit card balance.

-If you pay double the minimum payment, that repayment period is cut in half.
+If you pay to double the minimum payment, that repayment period is cut in half.

 See how it affects you:

 Look at the Minimum Payment Warning on your credit card bill.
 It includes a table that shows how much money and how many years you will need to pay off your balance if you pay only the minimum each month.
 You will significantly shorten that period just by paying more.